 10 Reasons to Make Royal Docks Your Home

-Royal Docks West is a new residential development of 79 homes, ranging in size from studios to three bedroom apartments, at the heart of London’s most exciting regeneration area.
+Royal Docks West is a new residential development of up to 1000 luxury new homes, at the heart of London’s most exciting regeneration area.

 The Royal Docks combine a central location in close proximity to Canary Wharf, the Olympic Park and Greenwich, together with an enviable riverside lifestyle.
 The area is set to become even more desirable with the development of London’s new business district, which is helping make the Royal Docks and nearby Queen Elizabeth Olympic Park “London’s biggest new regeneration opportunities since Canary Wharf” (Knight Frank).
 Other major developments include Crossrail, the largest transport infrastructure project since the second world war, as well as London’s Floating Village, which will be the largest in Europe.

-With so much happening at the Docklands it is no wonder that 43% of homes at Royal Docks West have already sold.
+With so much happening at the Docklands it is no wonder that nearly 70% of homes within Royal Docks West's first phase, have already sold.
 Download the brochure and register your interest today to discover the exciting new homes.